• Skip to primary navigation

 Jump to Recipe

 If you are a lover of roasted salsa verde, you have got to try this spicy green salsa recipe.
-It is simple to make and the perfect flavor combo!
+This classic salsa recipe is one you can use for dipping, for marinating and for pouring over just about everything you can imagine!

 A finger dipping a chip into a bowl of roasted salsa verde.